bdikbas/cse15l-lab-reports/Lab_Report_3.md

 The first command is used to find the .txt files that contain the string "The Bahamas has a number of PGA-level".
 With -o, it only shows the output of that string the amount of times that it shows up in that file, which in this case, would be 1.

 The second command is used to find the .txt files that contain the string "Lucayans".
 With -o, it only shows the string based on how often it shows up in all the files, which would be 2.

+The -o command is useful because it shows us the file that contains the string and the string itself that we were trying to find.

 ## Number 4: -n